MrSarno/PoEHelpSite/content/4.miscellaneous/5.other/scan-for-disk-errors.md

 You may be prompted to confirm this decision.
 This is normal.
       ::
 #### Enter the following command: `CHKDSK /r`
-#### Restart your computer when you are ready for the check to be performed
+#### Restart your computer when you are ready for the check to be performed.
     ::
   :::
   :::tabs-item{icon="i-lucide-apple" label="macOS"}